-- Fun with Acronyms: Both ATMOS and UNIT use the "using letters from within the words" cheat.
-Although that cheat was somewhat enforced for UNIT — they didn't before, but then the UN started being much more sensitive about its name being used.
+- Fun with Acronyms: Both ATMOS and UNIT use the "using letters from within the words" method.
+Although it was somewhat enforced for UNIT — they didn't before, but then the UN started being much more sensitive about its name being used.

 - Godwin's Law: Ross the UNIT soldier compares Rattigan's followers to Hitler's youth.
 It has dawn excercise and special diets and stuff.

 - Grammar Nazi: